daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists the content of a file
+This script is for dislaying content of file